rosshemsley/interactionviz/README.md

 ```
 $ interactionviz --viewer-kind web --root-dir </root/of/interaction/dataset>
 ```

+## Rendering gifs
+When using the interaction dataset for training models, it's useful to be able to write gifs, which may be logged to Tensorboard.
+See the built-in function `write_gif`, to render gifs directly.

 ## Using this as a library
 The code is modular and easy to extend.
 Beware this is an early version and the API